How do I book dangerous goods (ADR)?

 - Accurate placards (as shown above) should be used.

 Spot checks are done at all ports to identify undeclared hazardous / dangerous goods.

 Bookings for vehicles carrying hazardous goods can be made online.
 Simply select 'Yes' on the booking details page and complete a Dangerous Goods Note (DGN).

 For Eurotunnel crossings please be aware that regulations for carrying hazardous goods can differ from those by road.
-All hazardous goods must be pre-declared to Eurotunnel by Freightlink and also declared by the driver at check-in.
+All hazardous goods must be pre-declared to Eurotunnel by Freightlink and also declared by the driver at check-in, unless transported in Limited Quantities.
 Vehicles which turn up with undeclared hazardous goods may face unnecessary delays or be refused travel altogether.